Dog pee can be a real problem for lawns. In fact, dog urine can kill the grass.

 Use Urine-Resistant Grass

 If you have Kentucky bluegrass, you have your work cut out for you.
 These are one of the more sensitive grasses to dog urine damage.

 If you can afford it, replace your natural grass with one that is better equipped to handle dog urine.

-Fescue (festuca) and ryegrass (lolium) are two hardy species that are more resilient to nitrogen in urine, while Bermuda grass (scutch grass) and bluegrass (poe pratensis) are the most sensitive and will die quicker.
+Fescue (festuca) and ryegrass (lolium) are two dog urine resistant species that are more resilient to nitrogen in urine, while Bermuda grass (scutch grass) and bluegrass (poe pratensis) are the most sensitive and will die quicker.

-Whether you have a puppy or adult dog – go back to housebreaking basics.
+Whether you have a puppy or an adult dog – go back to housebreaking basics.

 Some are even infused with pheromones or shaped like a fire hydrant.

-If not planting different grass, then you may want to consider replacing an appropriate-sized patch of grass altogether.
+If you're not going to replace all the grass (I don't blame you, that can get expensive), then you may want to consider replacing an appropriate-sized patch of grass instead.

 Use fine gravel, natural wood mulch or earth that your dog can “safely” pee on.

 This method won't require fertilizers, won't turn brown, and is easily hosed down.